 One main point to highlight from Phase I is that among the parameters tested, it was found that the infill density is a central parameter to characterize the resistance of the printed part for both virgin and recycled materials.
 Certainly, more experimental data is needed to have a robust comprehensive understanding given the fact that fractional experimental designs were used in this study.
 Nevertheless, one interesting perspective from here is to be able to construct conservative failure models for FFF.57 Promoting the design efficiency of FFF products needs an accurate modeling and better failure criteria for predicting the mechanical strength properties.
 The fracture of the specimens in this study confirms that in-layer and interlayer failure modes are present, and this behaviour might lead to errors and inconsistency in the predictions of the tensile properties given by the model.
 A conservative model needs to be explored in more detail for the infill density parameter and recycling assets to provide a safety margin for designers in their products.

 Another main result of this study is that there is a reduction about 41.9 % (on average) in the maximum load supported for PLA (virgin and recycled) when the infill density changes from 100 to 40 % as identified in Phase II.
 Moreover, it could be inferred from the results that an infill density of 40 % retained 58.1 % of the maximal load.
-However, on the tensile strength perspective, the results did not show the same trend as for the maximum load.
+The results are even closer when attending to the tensile strength but, they did not show the same trend as the maximum load.
 In this sense, it seems clear that the cross-section related to the perimeter may play a major role on the resistance and, thus, it brings additional opportunities to attain the minimum required resistance while diminishing the material usage.

 Indeed, from Phase III, even in the worst scenario (vertical building orientation), a reduction of the 13 % was estimated from virgin to recycled.
 These order of magnitudes are relevant insights for prescriptions of minimal conditions for 3D printing.
 Moreover, the use of recycled assets in the printing process may be a relevant method, considering the current priorities of the European Union in regard to circular economy and carbon-neutral strategy ambitions.58 Also, there is great development in applications using distributed recycling approaches.
 For instance, Nur-A-Tomal et al.59 presented a valuable example of waste-to-wealth to use waste plastic toys retaining the original color of waste plastic to fabricate new products.
 Certainly more research is required for the development of complete closed-loop case studies for prototyping purposes based on the type of material, validating technical, ecological and economic feasibility.17,60